Let me show you how!

 The Tokyo Guide can help you make this happen.

-The Tokyo Guide is an eBook & map, highlighting the Top 10 Baby-Friendly Locations in Tokyo:
+The Tokyo Guide is an Ebook, Map, and video tutorial series highlighting the Top 10 Baby-Friendly Locations in Tokyo:

 2.Ginza / Yurakucho